-Digital data has enormous value and can bring huge benefits to individuals, societies and to companies like Nestlé.
+Digital data has enormous value and can bring huge benefits to individuals, societies and companies like Nestlé.

 But if data is not handled sensitively, ethically and with care, it can lead to profound disruption and interference in people’s lives.
 In our increasingly digital world, companies of a scale like our own have a responsibility toward data protection (preventing unauthorized access to the data we hold) and data privacy (safeguarding and using it properly).